 Why is your teen so tired?

-Teens are notorious for wanting to stay up late and for not wanting to get up early.
-If your teen is no exception, find out what's behind this behavior and how you can help him or her get better sleep — starting tonight.
+Teens are notorious for wanting to stay up late and sleep in late.
+Find out what's behind this behavior and how you can help your teen get better sleep — starting tonight.

 A teen's internal clock

 Everyone has an internal clock that influences body temperature, sleep cycles, appetite and hormonal changes.
 The biological and psychological processes that follow the cycle of this 24-hour internal clock are called circadian rhythms.
 Puberty changes a teen's internal clock, delaying the time he or she starts feeling sleepy and awakens.